ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 ### To start the server:

+First, install all dependencies using yarn or npm before moving on.

 Run _npm run server_ OR _yarn server_ to start.
 By default the server runs on port 5000.
 Once I deploy it, I will change this, of course.

 ---